joshlarson/.emacs.d/README.md

 `M-?` - Find usages of the token that the cursor is currently on

+`C-h .` - Open documentation buffer, which shows the documentation for whatever is under the cursor

 ### Elixir (Mix minor mode)

 `C-c d` - Open a menu (with `which-key`) of the various mix commands